canvas-ai/canvas/README.md

                 /2023
             /acme inc
                 /2023
                     /08
 ```

-Context URL
+**Context URL**
 ``universe://work/customer-a/reports``
 will (presumably) return all reports for Customer A,

 ``universe://reports``
 will return all reports indexed("linked") by the bitmap index of the "reports" layer for your entire universe.

 You want to prevent having multiple layers representing the same data.
-"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer - fe "reports", leaving the context(layer order) handle the filtering for you.
+"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer named "reports", leaving the context(layer order) handle the filtering for you.

 This setup enables having the same data accessible through different, ad-hoc "filesystem-like" context paths:
 ``universe://photos/2023/06``
 ``universe://home/inspirations/kitchens``
 ``universe://travel/Spain/2023``
 ``universe://tasks/data-cleanup/2023/09``
 For the above example, all contexts return (among other data) the same file `IMG_1234.jpg` - a picture of a nice kitchen from an airbnb we stayed at.
 As a bonus - regardless of where it is stored(the storage part is abstracted away via storeD).
 Same goes for tabs, notes or any other documents - including the entropy-rich content of my ~/Downloads and ~/Desktop folders.

 There are 5 layer types:

 - **Workspace**: Exportable, **shareable** collection of data sources and layers.
 By default, you start with an undifferentiated "universe".
 Workspaces in Canvas can have a primary color assigned.
 If they do, Canvas will automatically use gradients [of the primary workspace color] for individual data abstractions.

 - **Canvas**: A layer with multiple context, feature and/or filter bitmaps assigned that can optionally store Canvas UI layout and UI applet data.
 Canvases are the central piece of a lets say unorthodox approach to desktop environments, but more on that later.